-Earlier this spring, CIPLIT® launched the Tech-Law Boot Camp Lecture Series that include lectures by professors, practicing attorneys and other tech specialists on a number of hot substantive tech topics including data protection, cybersecurity, data privacy, tech law certifications etc.
+The College of Law plans to continue expanding its technology-focused curricular and extracurricular opportunities to further enhance DePaul’s innovative and nationally recognized IP/IT program.
+This expansion includes the addition of new courses geared towards information technology; and the recently launched Tech-Law Boot Camp Lecture Series, which includes lectures by professors, practicing attorneys and other tech specialists on a number of hot tech topics including data protection, cybersecurity, data privacy, and tech law certifications.

-These bold curricular initiatives bring forward CIPLIT®'s vision to enable all JD students, regardless of their educational background, to meet the growing demand for tech savvy lawyers in virtually all areas of legal practice upon graduation from law school.
-This combination of law/technology education provides our law students with a competitive advantage in the marketplace.
+These bold curricular initiatives advance the College of Law’s vision to enable all JD students, regardless of their educational background, to meet the growing demand for tech-savvy lawyers in virtually all areas of legal practice upon graduation from law school.
+This combination of law and technology provides our law students with a competitive advantage in the marketplace.